Clean Mining: how environmental goals and demands for higher productivity are driving profitability and investment decisions

 Within large-scale projects, the integration of used existing equipment can be considered to further reduce the total investment and reduce environmental impacts by mitigating the need for new machinery.
 Using renewable energy sources to provide the electricity for an IPCC system where possible will further contribute to more sustainable mining operations.

-In summary, IPCC is a total system solution that is becoming increasingly attractive as part of modern mine planning and mine operations.
+In summary, IPCC is a total system solution that is becoming increasingly attractive as part of modern mine planning and sustainable mine operations.
 It may not replace trucks completely, but the IPCC approach certainly means they will no longer be required for mass transport – significantly lowering carbon emissions and costs and advancing the transition towards clean mining and increasing mine profitability.

 Share